-The Burnison Employment Agreement provides that if there was a change of control and within 12 months Mr. Burnison's employment was terminated by us without cause or by Mr. Burnison for good reason, then we would provide him with the following: (1) his accrued compensation; (2) a pro rata portion of his target annual cash incentive award; (3) cash payments equal to the sum of two times his current annual base salary and two times his target bonus; (4) for up to 18 months after termination, reimbursement of COBRA coverage premiums for him and his dependents for so long as such coverage is available under COBRA and for six months thereafter, reimbursement of a portion of the cost of healthcare coverage for him and his dependents; (5) vesting on the date of termination of all outstanding stock options, other equity-type incentives, and all benefits under the ECAP (excluding performance shares); (6) a pro rata award of performance shares (other than Synergy RSUs) based on the greater of the Company's actual performance and target performance and the number of days in the performance period prior to the change in control; (7) a pro rata award of performance shares (other than Synergy RSUs) based on target performance and the number of days remaining in the performance period after a change in control; and (8) for Synergy RSUs, a pro rata award based on actual performance and the number of days Mr. Burnison was employed during the performance period plus an additional year (provided the number of days does not exceed the number of days in the performance period).
+The Amended Burnison Agreement provides that if there was a change of control and within 12 months Mr. Burnison's employment was terminated by us without cause or by Mr. Burnison for good reason (and in any event prior to the Retention Vesting Date), then we would provide him with the following: (1) his accrued compensation; (2) a pro rata portion of his target annual cash incentive award; (3) cash payments equal to the greater of (i) the sum of two times his current annual base salary and two times his target bonus, or (ii) the Retention Award; (4) for up to 18 months after termination, reimbursement of COBRA coverage premiums for him and his dependents for so long as such coverage is available under COBRA and for six months thereafter, reimbursement of a portion of the cost of healthcare coverage for him and his dependents; (5) vesting on the date of termination of all outstanding Time Vested Awards; (6) a pro rata award of performance shares based on the greater of the Company's actual performance and target performance and the number of days in the performance period prior to the change in control; and (7) a pro rata award of performance shares based on target performance and the number of days remaining in the performance period after a change in control.

-Under the Burnison Employment Agreement, the severance benefits described above are conditioned on Mr. Burnison's execution and delivery of a general release and compliance with covenants relating to confidentiality, nonsolicitation and noncompetition.
+Under the Amended Burnison Agreement, the severance benefits described above are conditioned on Mr. Burnison's execution and delivery of a general release and compliance with covenants relating to confidentiality, non-solicitation, and non-competition.

-Prior to a Change Within 12 Months
+Prior to a Change

-in Control or More after a Change
+in Control or More Within 12 Months

-tha n 12 Months after in Control and
+than 12 Months after after a Change

-a (Change in Control Termination
+a Change in Control in Control and

-and Termination Without Cause
+and Termination Termination

-Without Cause or or With Good Death or
+Without Cause or Without Cause or Death or

-Gary D. Burnison V Vith Good Reason Reason Disability
+Gary D. Burnison With Good Reason With Good Reason Disability

-Equity/ECAP (excluding performance shares) \$ 622,863 \$ 1,356,796 \$ 1,356,796
+Equity/ECAP (excluding performance-based shares) \$ 1,945,664 \$ 5,005,091 \$ 5,005,091

-Performance Shares (1) 5,465,357 5,784,052 6,663,074
+Performance-Based Shares (1) 6,512,414 7,013,033 7,013,033

-Base Salary 1,365,000 1,820,000
+Base Salary 1,365,000

-Bonus 3,034,850 2,730,000 910,000
+Bonus 3,822,000 1,092,000 1,092,000

+Retention Award 5,000,000 5,000,000

-Health Benefits 35,742 47,656 71,484 (2)
+Health Benefits 47,328 63,104 94,657 (2)

-TOTAL \$ 10,523,812 \$ 11,738,504 \$ 9,001,354
+TOTAL \$ 13,692,406 \$ 18,173,228 \$ 18,204,781

-- (1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal 2016, it was assumed that the Company achieved target performance.
-With respect to Mr. Burnison's grants of performance shares for which the measurement period ended on April 30, 2016 (and vested on July 9, 2016), actual results were used in the calculations.
-With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2016, the measurement period was assumed to have concluded prior to his termination for purposes of the table. - (2) Where Mr. Burnison or his dependents are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 36 months of COBRA as that is the maximum length of time for which such benefits may be available.
+- (1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal year 2019, it was assumed that the Company achieved target performance.
+With respect to Mr. Burnison's grants of performance shares for which the measurement period ended on April 30, 2019 (and vested on July 8, 2019), actual results were used in the calculations.
+With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2019, the measurement period was assumed to have concluded prior to his termination for purposes of the table. - Where Mr. Burnison or his dependents are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 36 months of COBRA as that is the maximum length of time for which such benefits may be available.